tpetzoldt/tpetzoldt.github.io/RBasics/index.md

 ---
+pagetitle: Some R Basics and Applications in Practical Statistics
+lang: en
 output:
   html_document:
     keep_md: yes
 ---
-# Some R Basics and its Applications in Practical Statistics
+# Some R Basics and Applications in Practical Statistics

 ... is a loose collection of code snippets in the R programming language.
 The slides are used in different workshops and lectures.